danwing/referee/draft-wing-settle-referee.md

 The Referee on a local network is named "referee.internal".

-Clients authenticate to the Referee using raw public keys (using TLS server_certificate_type extension) and use HTTP GET to fetch the named public key fingerprint from the Referee server.
+Clients authenticate to the Referee and use HTTP GET to fetch the named public key fingerprint from the Referee server.
 For example to get public key fingerprint of a server named printer.internal,

 ~~~~
   GET /.well-known/referee/sha256/printer.internal HTTP/1.1